 Once your investment plan starts coming together, it is time to think about the time and energy that will go into monitoring and managing your investments.
 Will you choose an investment strategy and stick to it no matter what, or will you revisit your portfolio from time to time and check if it still makes sense?
 If so, how often?

-At ICONOMI, we have gone to great lengths to simplify the Crypto Fund rebalancing process, but you may well decide to put your money in the hands of one of our actively-managed (professionally-managed?)
-Crypto Funds and let our experts take care of the tricky parts for you.
+At ICONOMI, we have gone to great lengths to simplify the Crypto Strategy changes, but you may as well decide to follow a Crypto Strategy created by ICONOMI Experts, who take care of the tricky parts for you.

 Once you have the answers to the questions above, putting that plan into motion is fairly simple.
 Regardless of what you decide, we’re here for you!